 5. CFNetwork Vulnerability

 CFNetwork is a framework in Core Services that provides a library of abstractions for network protocols.
-The flaw in question involves its inability to distinguish uppercase versus lowercase during cookie parsing, which could allow remote web servers to overwrite cookies via unspecified vectors.
+The flaw in question involves its inability to distinguish uppercase versus lowercase during cookie parsing, which could allow remote web servers to overwrite cookies via unspecified attack vectors.

 6. Core Graphics Vulnerabilities

 Core Graphics—also known as Quartz—is a set of graphics-related APIs for OS X that forms the basis of 2-D graphics rendering.
 In OS X El Capitan, multiple flaws in the Core Graphics component could allow remote attackers to execute arbitrary code or cause a DoS (memory corruption) via a specially crafted web site.